jrandleman/Heist-Scheme/docs/EMBED.md

             * See `EXTEND.md` for more info on extending Heist Scheme with your own C++ primitives!
         * Pass an extra `true` variable to the end of this function to have the calling environment's pointer<br>
           appended to the end of `heist_primitive_function_ptr`'s arg-list when applied by Heist
-          - This enables a form of dynamic scoping, as the environment pointer can in turn be passed as an optional 3rd argument to `primitive_toolkit::apply_callable`
+          - This enables a form of dynamic scoping, as the environment pointer can in turn be passed<br>
+            as an optional 3rd argument to `primitive_toolkit::apply_callable`
           - Again, see `EXTEND.md` for info on implementing your own C++ primitives for Heist Scheme!